Back to Blog

 How TakeTurns makes it better

-TakeTurns takes care of tracking document revisions exchanged between parties, turn by turn.
+TakeTurns takes care of tracking document revisions exchanged between parties, with each update made.
 You and the opposing counsel can see the full revision history of documents.

 #5: Keep a full history of exchanges just in case it ends up in front of a judge